Home > Books > 2 Timothy

 2 Timothy 4

-The apostle Paul urges Timothy to preach the word of God urgently and to reprove, entreat, and rebuke others with patience and doctrine, as people will eventually turn away from sound doctrine and seek false teachings.
-Paul reflects on his own life, stating that he has fulfilled his ministry and is ready to face death, knowing that a crown of justice awaits him.
-He updates Timothy on the whereabouts of various associates, including Demas, Crescens, Titus, and Luke, and asks Timothy to bring Mark with him and to retrieve some supplies and books.
-Paul also warns Timothy to avoid Alexander the coppersmith, who has opposed Paul's teachings.
+The apostle Paul urges Timothy to preach the word urgently and to reprove, entreat, and rebuke with patience and doctrine, as people will eventually turn away from sound doctrine and seek false teachings.
+Paul reflects on his own life, stating that he has fought the good fight, completed his course, and preserved the faith, and that a crown of justice awaits him.
+He updates Timothy on the whereabouts of various associates, including Demas, Crescens, Titus, and Luke, and asks Timothy to bring Mark with him and to pick up supplies and books left with Carpus at Troas.
+Paul also warns Timothy to avoid Alexander the coppersmith, who has opposed their words, and concludes by expressing gratitude for the Lord's support and sending greetings to various individuals.